fes.de

 In many African cities, the processes of urbanization and infrastructure development are frequently driven by narrow business and political interests, rather than being inclusive or democratic.
 Male-dominated norms often dictate how cities are designed, planned, and administered, marginalizing women and their needs in the urban landscape.
 While women are active participants in society, their involvement in infrastructure planning and implementation is generally limited.
 As a result, infrastructure is rarely designed with the needs of women in mind, leaving millions of people to move from rural areas or be born into what can be described as "unjust" cities.

-With the retreat of State agencies from direct infrastructure development, private financial actors have increasingly taken on a direct role in the design and development of urban spaces.
+With State agencies retreating from direct infrastructure development, private financial actors have increasingly taken on a direct role in the design and development of urban spaces.
 This shift has significant consequences: financial market actors now largely influence what infrastructure is built, where it is built, and for whom it is built.
 This trend exacerbates existing inequalities, as infrastructure development is often skewed towards the interests of those who can afford to invest, rather than the needs of the broader population.

 To address these challenges, it is essential to lift the barriers to gender-responsive infrastructure.
 Investments in market facilities, women-friendly public transit systems—including safe bus stops—and expanding women’s access to jobs should be prioritized.
 Such initiatives should have the primary objective of supporting women and marginalized groups, ensuring that urban development serves the needs of all citizens, not just a privileged few.